Spin network coherent states for planar gravitational waves. I: The planar Hilbert space

 The planar calculation involves three groups: SU(2), because the holonomies in the Hamiltonian are rotation matrices in SU(2); O(3), because the action of the grasps generates an O(3) group; and U(1), because the usual SU(2) gauge invariance is broken to U(1) by the gauge fixing.
 It is worth taking a minute to contemplate when to use which group.

 Presumably the Hamiltonian will be constructed using holonomies $h^{(1/2)}$ in the fundamental representation of SU(2).
-The Euler decomposition of $h^{(1/2)}$, \eq{defh}, shows $h^{(1/2)}$ as depending on the full angle $\theta$, but of course the actual matrix elements of $h^{(1/2)}$ contain half-angles $\sin(\theta /2), \cos (\theta /2)$.
-When these matrix elements are rearranged to form a vector $D^{(1)}(h)$ in O(3), the matrix elements of $D^{(1)}(h)$ (and $D^{(L)}(h)$, \eq{YeqD}) inherit this dependence on half-angles.
+The Euler decomposition of $h^{(1/2)}$, \eq{defh}, shows $h^{(1/2)}$ as depending on the full angle $\theta$, but of course the actual matrix elements of $h^{(1/2)}$ contain half-angles $\sin(\theta /2),\, \cos (\theta /2)$.
+When these matrix elements are rearranged to form a representation $D^{(1)}(h)$ of O(3), the matrix elements of $D^{(1)}(h)$ (and $D^{(L)}(h)$, \eq{YeqD}) inherit this dependence on half-angles: the Euler expression for the D's involves a half angle.
+I will use the notations h for the SU(2) matrix (as, $h^{(1/2)}$) and D(h) for the O(3) matrices.

-I am therefore using the same notation h for an SU(2) matrix and an O(3) matrix; yet the SU(2) and O(3) matrices have different dependence on the angle $\theta$.
-Hopefully this will cause no confusion, because of the following circumstance.
-If the matrix has a superscript (1/2), as $h^{(1/2)}$, then it is in SU(2), and the Euler decomposition involves the full angle; if the matrix has a superscript other than (1/2), then it is in O(3), and the Euler decomposition involves a half angle.

-As mentioned above, presumably the Hamiltonian will contain holonomies in the fundamental representation of SU(2), $h^{(1/2)}$.
-The coherent states, on the other hand, will be sums of representations of O(3).
-Therefore when the Hamiltonian acts on the state, for calculational purposes one should replace the SU(2) $h^{(1/2)}$ matrices by the linear combinations $D^{(1)}(h)$ which transform simply under O(3):